 - Kill Switch – Should the VPN connection suddenly drop; a kill switch feature is available to block all devices from accessing the web.
 This serves as protection against any attack that caused the drop in connection.

-- DNS Leak Protection – if the user doesn’t use the Whitelister feature, Surfshark ensures that all web traffic flows through the VPN and not through the ISP.
+- DNS Leak Protection – if the user doesn’t use the Whitelist feature, Surfshark ensures that all web traffic flows through the VPN and not through the ISP.

 - Camouflage Mode – speaking of the ISP, the special SurfShark camouflage mode will also prevent your ISP knowing you’re using a VPN.

-- Multihop – a very useful feature when trying to evade tracking.
-Multihop, often seen in movies allow a user to connect to multiple overseas servers at once further hiding the user’s true location.
+- Multihop – a handy feature when trying to evade tracking.
+Multihop, often seen in movies allow a user to connect to multiple overseas servers at once further hiding the user’s exact location.

 - No Borders – this mode allows users to access restricted content relative to any country.
 Streaming is okay especially for Netflix but don’t count on Hulu.

-As for user experience, despite the low number of servers, Surfshark works pretty fast, it features an ad blocker, can be used with unlimited devices, and can be used in China so the No Borders feature actually works.
-Monthly subscription is quite pricey but once proven, the following package should be great in the meantime.
+As for user experience, despite the low number of servers, Surfshark works pretty fast, it features an ad blocker, can be used with unlimited devices, and can be used in China, so the No Borders feature works.
+The monthly subscription is quite pricey, but we like this service.